craws/OpenAtlas/sphinx/source/tools/api.rst

 The API links in the user interface are only visible for user with activated **advanced layout** in their :doc:`profile` but any logged in user has access to the API.

+The base url of the current OpenAtlas API is :doc:`/api/0.2/`

 Settings: :doc:`/admin/api`

+Documentation: :doc:`/apidocs`